The following are current courses in the department. Please note that all courses are not taught each semester.

 204 Integrating Literacy, Technology and the Arts across the Elementary Curriculum.
 (2h) Practical strategies for integrating literacy, technology and the arts in all areas of the elementary curriculum, including math, science, social studies and health.
 C-EDU 250.

-205. Developing Literacy and Communication Skills in Elementary Schools.
-(4h) Implementing research-based strategies for teaching and assessing reading, writing, listening and speaking in kindergarten through 6th grade classrooms.
-P-POI.
+205a.
+Developing Literacy and Communication Skills in Elementary Schools, K-2.
+(2h) Implementing research-based strategies for teaching and assessing reading, writing, listening and speaking in grades K-2.
+P—POI.

 206. Assessment for Positive Student Outcomes.
 (2h) An exploration of K-6 assessment models and strategies to support positive student outcomes.
 C-EDU 250.